Knight of Cups

 This card suggests being wary of letting your emotions lead you in health.
 It never leads to a good outcome!

-An exceptional sense of people and their motivations, and a better understanding of your own emotions will serve you well.
+An exceptional sense of people and their motivations will serve you well, as will a better understanding of your own emotions.

 Humanitarian love, charity, or simply helping others closer to home will reap dividends to your own well-being.